jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-17-Matrioshka-Brain.md

 F-G-A-Am
 Propelled by
 The heat within
 (f-open – g-open)
-The heat!
-WITHIN!!!!

 A-G-C-D (chorus)
 It’s coming quick!
 The matrioshka brain

-Gonna destroy us
+Came to destroy us
+The matrioshka brain

+And your up next
+The Matrioshka brain

+It’s coming quick!
 The matrioshka brain

 Verse